-Alan and I have hiked this popular Grand Teton trail twice—the longer Jenny Lake trail and the shorter one that makes use of a shuttle boat across Jenny Lake to the Hidden Falls trailhead.
-While we both recommend enjoying this trail in the fall, rather than during the busy summer season, it’s beautiful any time of year that you can manage it.
+Alan and I have hiked this popular Grand Teton (official website) trail twice—the longer Jenny Lake trail and the shorter one that makes use of a shuttle boat across Jenny Lake to the Hidden Falls trailhead.
+While we recommend enjoying this trail in the fall, rather than during the busy summer season, it’s beautiful any time of year that you can manage it.

 Tips for hiking to Hidden Falls in Grand Teton